 - The ability of each parent to provide a home and financial stability of the child.

 Generally, courts will tolerate moderate use of alcohol.
-If the usage shows signs of addiction, then a parent may lose his or her custodial rights, especially if such addiction is impairing the parent’s ability to care for the child.
-Mental health issues could also affect the rights of a parent who wishes to relocate to another state, if the parent has been court-ordered to receive treatment.
+If the user shows signs of addiction, then a parent may lose his or her custodial rights, especially if such addiction is impairing the parent’s ability to care for the child.
+Mental health issues could also affect the rights of a parent who wishes to relocate to another state if the parent has been court-ordered to receive treatment.

 Will mental illness affect spousal support?